...he may strengthen you with power through his Spirit in your inner being...Ephesians 3:16b

 For we were all baptized by one Spirit into one body, . . . and we were all given the one Spirit to drink (v.
 13).
 That is what our human spirits are for—to drink of the Spirit of God so that we are refreshed and revitalized.
 Just as taking a drink refreshes your body, so drinking of the Spirit refreshes your spirit, at the deepest level of your life.

 That is not the realm of feeling.
 We get so hung up in this process of spiritual recovery by always wanting an instantly good feeling.
 Relief will come, but it doesn't start there.
 It starts down at the level of the spirit and may be nothing more than some consciousness of reassurance that things are going to work out.

 This beginning step is not your responsibility; it is God's.
 All that is necessary is that you ask Him for it.
 Paul prayed that these Ephesians might have this granted to them.
 When we ask on that level, God promises to give.

-Thank You, Father, that I can come to You ask that You would strengthen me in the inner being, and that because of Your great love I trust that You will answer this cry of my heart.
+Thank You, Father, that I can come to You asking that You would strengthen my inner being, and because of Your great love I trust that You will answer this cry of my heart.